 The overnight bus from Manila brought us to the town of Banaue where we would spend 2 nights.
-Although the Banaue rice terraces are the best known, there are several others in the area that are arguably even more picturesque.
+The Banaue rice terraces are the best known but there are several others in the area that are arguably even more picturesque.

-In fact the Banaue rice terraces themselves are not even considered to be a UNESCO World Heritage Site as their proximity to modern day structures took them out of the running.
+In fact, the Banaue rice terraces themselves are not even considered to be a UNESCO World Heritage Site.
+Their proximity to modern-day structures took them out of the running.
 There are some good viewpoints of the Banaue rice terraces on the edge of town but to really get a fully immersive experience of the area’s rice terraces it is best to venture further out.

 Hapao Rice Terraces

-Arriving at 7am after a grueling night on the bus left us tempted to just crawl into bed for a few hours.
-But since we only had two nights in Banaue we instead drank some coffee and started checking out our options for our first look at the rice terraces.
+Arriving at 7 am, after a grueling night on the bus, left us tempted to just crawl into bed for a few hours.
+But since we only had two nights in Banaue we instead drank some coffee and started checking out options for our first look at the rice terraces.

-After chatting with one of the “travel agents” in our hotel we chose the Hapao rice terraces in Hungduan as they are just a short distance from the town of Banaue and so would make for an easier first day.
+After chatting with one of the “travel agents” in our hotel we chose the Hapao rice terraces in Hungduan.
+They are just a short distance from the town of Banaue making for an easier first day.
 We were able to find another couple interested in visiting Hapao and together we negotiated a private shuttle and tour guide for 900 Pesos per person.

-After a brief stop at a viewpoint of the Banaue rice terraces we were dropped at a local shop on the side of the road and were introduced to our guide.
-His betel nut stained teeth and weathered skin made him appear much older than his 40 years but he was friendly and agile and knew every inch of the Hapao rice terraces.
+After a brief stop at a viewpoint of the Banaue rice terraces, we were dropped at a local shop on the side of the road and were introduced to our guide.
+His betel nut-stained teeth and weathered skin made him appear much older than his 40 years.
+However, he was friendly and agile and knew every inch of the Hapao rice terraces.

-We enjoyed his guidance so much we asked if he would be our guide for Batad the following day.
-He told us ths would not be possible as guides are restricted to the areas of their heritage.
+We enjoyed his guidance so much that we asked if he would be our guide for Batad the following day.
+He told us that would not be possible as guides are restricted to the areas of their heritage.
 Having grown up in Hungduan he could only guide us through Hapao.

-We walked for about ninety minutes along the stone walls that create the divided terraces, careful to keep our balance and not slip down into the rice fields below, before arriving at a hot springs pool.
-The pool is small and in the late afternoon it fills with locals enjoying their daily bath but at the time we arrived there were only a couple of other tourists there.
+For about ninety minutes we walked along the stone walls that create the divided terraces.
+We had to be careful to keep our balance and not slip down into the rice fields below.
+Eventually, we reached a hot springs pool.
+The pool is small and in the late afternoon, it fills with locals enjoying their daily baths.
+But at the time we arrived there were only a couple of other tourists there.

-After our hot springs rest we continued on traversing the terrace walls, meeting with locals and watching and learning about the rice cultivation.
+After our hot springs break we continued traversing the terrace walls, meeting with locals and watching and learning about rice cultivation.
 The other special thing about the Hapao rice terraces is the horseshoe layout.
-This allows for a looped walk which circles the small valley containing the church and school along with some of the traditional homes giving the opportunity for a glimpse into local life.
+This allows for a looped walk that circles the small valley.
+The valley contains a church and school along with some of the traditional homes giving a glimpse into local life.

 Batad Rice Terraces

-On our second day we chose the Batad Rice Terraces.
+On our second day, we chose to visit the Batad Rice Terraces.

-It takes about 90 minutes by jeepney to go from Banaue to the Saddle which is the start point for the hike to the Batad rice terraces.
+It takes about 90 minutes by jeepney to go from Banaue to the Saddle which is the starting point for the hike to the Batad rice terraces.
 You can do this journey in a few ways.
-Jeepney (either a private hire or by tour), tricycle (cheaper but much less comfortable) or if you’re really fit (and crazy) you can take a public jeep to the Batad junction and then walk the 3km uphill.
+The top choices are Jeepney (either private hire or by tour) or tricycle (cheaper but much less comfortable).
+If you’re really fit (and crazy) you can take a public jeep to the Batad junction and then walk the 3 km uphill.

-Keep in mind that from the Saddle it is another 3 km hike just to get to the top of the rice fields and you then have to hike down into the valley, cross it and then climb back up.
+Keep in mind that from the Saddle it is another 3 km hike just to get to the top of the rice fields.
+Then you have to hike down into the valley, cross it and then climb back up.

-Many people actually choose to stay in Batad overnight and we have to say that when we arrived at the rice terraces we were a bit disappointed that we hadn’t planned to do the same.
-There are a few rustic but fairly comfortable looking accommodation choices (see below) and the thought that we would miss out on waking up to the spectacular views overlooking the rice terraces was almost heartbreaking.
+Many people actually choose to stay in Batad overnight.
+We have to say that when we arrived at the rice terraces we were a bit disappointed that we hadn’t planned to do the same.
+There are a few rustic but fairly comfortable-looking accommodation choices (see below).
+The thought that we would miss out on waking up to the spectacular views overlooking the rice terraces was almost heartbreaking.